Best Practices to Create an Effective CSIRT in 2024

 It will surely help the work of the incident response team, which goes beyond merely responding to incidents.
 It includes learning what causes incidents to take place.
 Later, pouring the information through the organization to avoid similar upcoming incidents.

-Create a Diverse Team
+Create a diverse team

 Hire and employ people who understand the various aspects of tribal knowledge quite well.